WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 Use to describe a UI element such as a menu item, dropdown list option, or button that the user can't interact with due to certain conditions.
 Also, use *unavailable* to describe the unavailability of a product or service.

 In general, describe how the user should interact with the UI rather than describing the state of the UI.
-Use *appears dimmed* for describing their appearance.
+Use *appears dimmed* for describing its appearance.
 Also include how the user can enable it and interact with the element.

 **Examples**
 [tip] **Recommended:** If the editor permissions are unavailable, contact your site administrator. [/tip]